tannerkj/TannerDev/blog/src/_posts/2015-03-15-A-Brief-Look-At-Vector-Tiles.markdown

 There are various tile-generation libraries available for creating vector tiles, and according to Esri's announcement, a toolbox will be available directly though their Desktop (or Pro) software.
 One nice example I found was created by [Glob3 Mobile](https://github.com/glob3mobile) called [mmt-vector-tiles](https://github.com/glob3mobile/mmt-vector-tiles) which can generate vector tiles directly from a PostGIS database.
 They also have a [good example](http://wb.glob3mobile.com/vl/index_lux.html) posted of this in action with OpenLayers 3.
 If you look at the [file stucture](http://igosoftware.dyndns.org:8000/vectorial/lux_buildings_LEVELS_12-18_MERCATOR/GEOJSON/) of their tiles, it looks similar to what is shown in [Esri's presentation](http://video.esri.com/watch/4215/smart-mapping-with-vector-map-tiles) although I'm not certain it adheres to the same specification.

-I've labeled this post 'Part I', as I'd like to dive deeper into the specification and illustrate different workflows to creating and consuming vector tiles.
-If you haven't heard of vector tiles before, I hope this post has been useful.
-More to come!
+If you haven't heard of vector tiles before, I hope this post has been useful!